-There are now over 40 football sessions over the UK.
+There are now over 40 football sessions all across England and Wales.
 The programme is of huge benefit to both the clubs and the coaches who provide the sessions.
 We are lucky to be working in partnership with such a wide variety of clubs, ranging from grass-roots community clubs to some of the biggest football club foundations.
 Every club and team has had a huge impact on their local Down’s syndrome community and in turn has seen many benefits from hosting sessions.

-The national football tournament provides a fantastic platform for teams to showcase their football talent and compete with teams of a similar ability.
+The DSActive National Festival is our showcase event and provides a fantastic platform for teams to showcase their football talent and compete with teams of a similar ability.
 As well as the competition side of the day, players and parents get the opportunity to interact and make friends with families from areas of the UK they usually wouldn’t communicate with.

 The tennis programme began in 2010, and now has over 20 tennis sessions across the UK.
 DSActive work in partnership with the Tennis Foundation who provide continuous support to the programme.
 Each DSActive tennis session is run by qualified coaches and a dedicated workforce of volunteers.